-Effective July 1, 2020, the parties have allocated \$53,930 from the Service Improvement Fund towards Professional Development and agreed that monies will be used to cover the cost of professional development training, including costs associated with hiring external providers to deliver this training.
+Between July 1, 2020 and June 30, 2022, the parties had allocated \$53,930 from the Service Improvement Fund towards Professional Development and agreed that monies will be used to cover the cost of professional development training, including costs associated with hiring external providers to deliver this training.
 Sessions may include motivational or wellness topics for all CUPE employees.
 The training will be held on a regular scheduled working day including but not limited to the closure days.
 Scheduling of the training will meet the operational requirements of the District.
 Such funds will be administered by a subcommittee of the Labour Management Committee which will be comprised of equal representation from CUPE and the Employer.